JupiterRider/ffi/README.md

 ```sh
 pkg install libffi
 ```

+#### Windows
+You need a `libffi-8.dll` next to the executable/root folder of your project or inside C:\Windows\System32.
+If you don't want to build libffi from source, you can find this dll for example inside the [Windows embeddable package](https://www.python.org/downloads/windows/) of Python.

 ## Examples
 In this example we use the puts function inside the standard C library to print "Hello World!" to the console: